kevin-kang-tido/hyperledger-fabric-spring-api/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 For Node.js please note:

 - Port 9229 is forwarded however - this is the debug port used by Node.js
 - `-e DEBUG=true` will trigger the node runtime to be started in debug mode.
-This is encoded in the `docker/docker-entrypoint.sh` script - this is an example and you may wish to remove this in production images for security
+This is encoded in the `docker/docker-entrypoint.sh` scripts - this is an example and you may wish to remove this in production images for security
 - If you are using typescript, ensure that the typescript has been compiled with sourcemaps, otherwise a debugger will struggle matching up the source code.

 For Java please note:

 - Port 800 is forwarded, the debug port for the JVM
 - `-e DEBUG=true` will trigger the node runtime to be started in debug mode.
-This is encoded in the `docker/docker-entrypoint.sh` script - this is an example and you may wish to remove this in production images for security
+This is encoded in the `docker/docker-entrypoint.sh` scripts - this is an example and you may wish to remove this in production images for security
 - In the java command with the option to start the debugger is `java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=0.0.0.0:8000 -jar /chaincode.jar`   Note the `0.0.0.0` as the debug port needs to be bound to all network adapters so the debugger can be attached from outside the container

 ## Running with multiple peers